William Haswell Stephenson

-Sir William Haswell Stephenson (1836–1918) was an English industrialist, politician, philanthropist, and Lord Mayor of Newcastle upon Tyne.
+Sir William Haswell Stephenson (15 May 1836 – 7 May 1918) was a British industrialist, politician and philanthropist who repeatedly served as the Lord Mayor of Newcastle upon Tyne.

 Personal life

 Stephenson was born at Throckley, near Newcastle upon Tyne, on 15 May 1836.
 His family were Methodists and his ancestors had been involved in John Wesley's first establishment of Methodism in the north east of England in the 1740s.
 He was educated at Wesley College in Sheffield.
 He became a Methodist local preacher in 1859, and was a supporter of the Local Preachers' Mutual Aid Association.